-Sadly, this was par for the course.
-The beautiful letters from Jesus are routinely interpreted in such a way to make us afraid of the One who sent them.
-That’s why I wrote my book; to show you that everything says and does is beautiful and lovely and that he cares for you.
+Sadly, this sort of nonsense was par for the course.
+The beautiful words from Jesus are routinely interpreted in such a way to make us afraid of the One who spoke them.
+That’s why I write; to show you that everything Jesus says and does is beautiful and lovely and that he cares for you.

 What does it mean to remove a lampstand?

 Change is coming.
 If the Ephesians don’t change, Jesus will change them.
 If they don’t return to him, he will come to them and carry them to a new place.
 That’s the gist of Revelation 2:5.

 Many interpret the lampstand passage as a vague but dire warning to the Ephesians.
 “God will remove the light of his word.
 Their lamp will be snuffed out.”

 But Jesus does not say he will punish or extinguish them.
 He doesn’t even say he will remove them, with all the negative connotations that implies.

 A literal reading of his words indicates he will move them out of their place.
 Since they are in a bad place of loveless exhaustion, how is this not a good thing?